 - Health Care Proxy – Also known as a medical power of attorney, a health care proxy is a document that gives a patient the right to appoint another person to make decisions on his or her behalf related to health care issues.

-Elder Law - Elder law encompasses all the standard legal needs of the elderly.
-Paula Smith's extensive elder law services include estate planning, planning for possible incapacity, alternative decision making issues and long-term care needs.
-Financing the cost of long-term care and working to ensure client’s rights are also priorities of Paula Smith’s firm.
+Elder Law – Elder law encompasses all the standard legal needs of the elderly.
+Paula Smith’s extensive elder law services include estate planning, planning for possible incapacity, alternative decision making issues, and long-term care needs.
+Other priorities of Paula Smith include financing the cost of long-term care and preserving clients’ rights.

-- VA Planning - Paula Smith helps elders to receive all VA Aid and Attendance benefits to which they are entitled.
-This aid can be in an assisted living facility, nursing home or by friends, family or other caretakers.
+- VA Planning – Paula Smith helps elders receive all VA Aid and Attendance benefits to which they are entitled.
+This aid can be in an assisted living facility, nursing home, or by friends, family or other caretakers.

-- Special Needs Planning - Elders with children with special needs have unique planning requirements.
+- Special Needs Planning – Elders with children with special needs have unique planning requirements and will need care no matter their age.
 Paula Smith helps arrange for the long-term care of the special needs child in the elderly parent’s absence.
-These services include naming of guardians, managing trusts, finding suitable care providers and proper housing, as needed.
-Special needs children still need care, no matter what their age.
+These services include naming of guardians, managing trusts, finding suitable care providers, and proper housing, as needed.

 - Guardianships – If a loved one becomes incapable of caring for himself or herself, a guardianship may be necessary.
 A guardian is a court appointed person who makes health care and financial decisions for someone who is unable to do so.
 Paula Smith helps elder clients plan ahead and arrange their legal affairs so that this situation is avoided.

-Estate Administration (or Probate Administration) - When one dies without a will, estate administration (or probate administration) is the assignment by the court of a person who will handle the estate.
+Estate Administration (or Probate Administration) – When someone dies without a will, estate administration (or probate administration) is the assignment by the court of a person who will handle the estate.